StrongDM Gateway AMI Installation Guide

 Prerequisites

-Ensure that you are an Account Administrator in StrongDM.
+Be an Administrator in StrongDM.

 Steps